rishab-t0910/website/README.md

 This repository contains a [Hugo](https://github.com/gohugoio/hugo) template to create a personal academic website.
 The template uses the [PaperMod theme](https://github.com/adityatelange/hugo-PaperMod) but modifies it in various ways to be more minimalist and more adapted to academic websites.
 The website is hosted on [GitHub Pages](https://docs.github.com/en/pages/getting-started-with-github-pages/about-github-pages).

+## Current Website link

+My website can be found at https://rishab-t0910.github.io/website/.

 ## Documentation

 The template is documented at https://pascalmichaillat.org/d5/.